Kitware/VTK/Documentation/Doxygen/SMPTools.md

     }
   }); // end lambda
 ```
 With alternative signatures for `For()` it is possible to provide a grain parameter.
 Grain is a hint to the underlying backend about the coarseness of the typical range when parallelizing a for loop.
 If you don’t know what grain will work best for a particular problem, omit the grain specification and let the backend find a suitable grain.
 TBB in particular does a good job with this.
-Somethimes, you can eek out a little bit more performance by setting the grain just right.
+Sometimes, you can eek out a little bit more performance by setting the grain just right.
 Too small, the task queuing overhead will be too much.
 Too little, load balancing will suffer.

 ## Thread Local Storage
 Thread local storage is generally referred to memory that is accessed by one thread only.
 In the SMP framework, vtkSMPThreadLocal and vtkSMPThreadLocalObject enable the creation objects local to executing threads.
 The main difference between the two is that vtkSMPThreadLocalObject makes it easy to manage vtkObject and subclasses by allocating and deleting them appropriately.